ryanntt/tangible-multi-display-toolkit/docs/index.md

 ![Toolkit overivew](toolkit.jpg)

 This design toolkit supports the study of interaction between autonomous vehicles and pedestrian via tangible objects and multiple displays.
-The project was first presented in [OZCHI 2020](http://www.ozchi.org/2020/program.html).
+The project was first presented in [OzCHI 2020](http://www.ozchi.org/2020/program.html).

 Please read this guide in conjunction with the paper *(link to be updated soon)* to understand how the toolkit can help your research.